 Some questions you should clarify in advance:

 - Personal responsibility: Do you know from previous jobs or projects that you can focus on a very independent way of working?
-Or on the contrary, do you constantly need someone at your site side who can dictate the work steps and tasks?
+Or on the contrary, do you need someone constantly at your side telling you what tasks need to be done and how?

-- Professional development: Are you "seen" enough as a remote worker?
-Can you cope with no chatting with your colleagues?
+- Professional development: Do you get "seen" enough as a remote worker?
+Can you cope without water cooler chats?
 If you have ambitious plans for your career, this could become a problem.

-- Task sharing: Are you good with briefings via telephone, chat or e-mail?
+- Task sharing: Are you good with briefings via telephone, chat, and email?

 - Infrastructure: Do you have the necessary tools and a separate area to create your own home office?
 We'll go through this in a bit.